Tinkerforge/doc/en/source/Kits/HardwareHacking/HardwareHacking.rst

 error, the Bricklet is protected against reversed polarity.

 Below you can find a connection diagram that shows a possible setup if you want to detect the state of an LED.
+The series resistor is included to obtain suffice levels for high/low detection.

 .. image:: /Images/Kits/hardware_hacking_idi4_resistor_diode.jpg
    :scale: 100 %